Remineralisation of teeth: Diet

 Foods high in refined carbohydrates, such as concentrated fruit snack bars, sweets, muesli bars, sweet biscuits, some breakfast cereals and sugary drinks including juices can contribute to dental decay, especially if eaten often and over long periods as the sugar nourishes the cariogenic bacteria in mouth.
 The bacteria produce acid, which destroys teeth.
 Highly refined packaged foods such as savory crackers and chips can also have high levels of carbohydrates.
 It is important to check the nutritional information panel on packaged foods to determine which foods and drinks have high carbohydrate concentrations.

 To prevent demineralisation in the mouth, it is important for an individual to ensure they have a well-balanced diet, including foods containing calcium and foods that are low in acids and sugars.
 The individual should have a diet high in fresh fruits and vegetables, wholegrain cereals, legumes, seeds and nuts.
 Sugary snacks including lollies, fruit bars, muesli bars, biscuits, dried fruit, cordials, juices and soft drinks should be limited as they contribute to dental decay and dental erosion.
 Additionally, excessive starchy foods (such as bread, pasta, and crackers), fruits and milk products consumed frequently can cause the growth of dental plaque and bacteria.
-Therefore healthy eating, healthy drinking and proper maintenance of oral hygiene is the best way to promote and maintain sound tooth structure for an individual.
+Therefore, a diet low in sugar and proper maintenance of oral hygiene is the best way to promote and maintain sound tooth structure for an individual.